carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<NAPACK>>> -->
-## <A NAME="NAPACK"></A> NAPACK
+## <a name="NAPACK"></a> NAPACK

 "*NAPACK is a collection of [Fortran](#fortran) subroutines for doing numerical linear algebra and optimization.
 It may be used to solve linear systems, to estimate the condition number or the norm of a matrix, to compute determinants, to multiply a matrix by a vector, to invert a matrix, to solve least squares problems, to perform unconstrained minimization, to compute eigenvalues, eigenvectors, the singular value decomposition, or the QR decomposition.
-The package has special routines for general, band, symmetric, indefinite, tridiagonal, upper Hessenberg, and circulant matrices.*"
+The package has special routines for general, band, symmetric, indefinite, tridiagonal, upper
+Hessenberg, and circulant matrices.*"

 ### Web